-IT auditors, whether they’re in-house or external, are forming stronger relationships with IT and security staff.
+IT security auditors, whether they’re in-house or external, are forming stronger relationships with IT and security staff.
 They have to in order to effectively perform their audits.
 It’s good for the auditor, IT staff, and the business as a whole.
 When everyone’s on the same page, information flows freely and informed decisions can be made about security.

 The problem is, not everyone is on the same page.
 Namely software developers.